cermati/coding-convention/readme.md

     .build()
 );

-// It's arguable whether to use builder pattern for a 2-parameter method,
+// It's arguable whether to use builder pattern for a 2-parameter method or not.
-// but consider this method, which one is the discount? first one or 2nd one?
+// Consider below method, which one is the discount? first one or 2nd one?
 // by convention it should be 120000, `amount` should be named `purchaseAmount`,
-// but it doesn't prevent engineer to mistakenly swap the parameter DiscountCalculator.subtractDiscount(amount, 120000);
+// but it doesn't prevent engineer to mistakenly swap the parameter.
+DiscountCalculator.subtractDiscount(amount, 120000);
 DiscountCalculator.subtractDiscount(120000, discount);

 // Now imagine we're stricting builder pattern, it should be more readable and
 // it should be easier for code reviewer to notice the mistake if we're mistakenly
 // swap the parameter.
+//
 // Note that there's no strict indentation for for the SubtractDiscountInput,
 // you can place it at the same line of .subtractDiscount method call,
-// or you could add new line (just like AnnuityCalculator.calculate example above),
-// it's up to you :)
+// or you could add new line (just like AnnuityCalculator.calculate example above), // it's up to you :)
 // Please note that for a 2-parameter method, if the parameter type is different then
-// you don't need to use builder pattern.
+// maybe you don't need to use builder pattern because the compiler
+// will prevent you to mis-place the parameters.
 DiscountCalculator.subtractDiscount(SubtractDiscountInput.builder()
     .purchaseAmount(purchaseAmount)
     .discount(120000)